Corporate Governance

-The directors of Cora Gold Limited (‘Cora’ or ‘the Company’) recognise the importance of sound corporate governance, and with effect from 28 September 2018 Cora has adopted the QCA Code and has applied the ten principles of the QCA Code.
-Cora’s compliance with the QCA Code is described in its Corporate Governance Report within the Annual Report 2023 (dated 17 May 2024) (click here) – this sets out the manner of compliance with the QCA Code or states that the manner of compliance is described in the information provided on Cora’s website.
+Cora Gold Limited’s (‘Cora’ or ‘the Company’) directors recognise the importance of sound corporate governance, and in 2018 the Company adopted the QCA Code 2018 and applied its ten principles.
+On 12 November 2024 the Company adopted the QCA Code 2023 with immediate effect and has applied its ten principles.
+Cora’s compliance with the QCA Code 2023 is described in its Corporate Governance Report within the 2024 Annual Report (dated 16 May 2025) (click here) – this sets out the manner of compliance with the QCA Code or states that the manner of compliance is described in the information provided on Cora’s website.

 As a Board the directors have collective responsibility and legal obligation to promote the interests of the Company, and are collectively responsible for defining corporate governance arrangements.
 Ultimate responsibility for the quality of, and approach to, corporate governance lies with the Board.
 The Board holds meetings at least four times each complete financial year, and at other times as and when required.